MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/develop-circle-card.md

 As a developer you can create your own Power BI visuals.
 These visuals can be used by you, your organization or by third parties.

-In this tutorial, you'll develop a Power BI visual named circle card to display a formatted measure value inside a circle.
-The Circle card visual supports customization of fill color and thickness of its outline.
+In this tutorial, you'll develop a Power BI visual named circle card that displays a formatted measure value inside a circle.
+The Circle card visual supports customization of fill color, and outline thickness.

 In this tutorial, you learn how to:
 > [!div class="checklist"]
-> * Setup your environment for development.
+> * Create a development project for your visual.
-> * Develop the custom visual with D3 visual elements.
+> * Develop your visual with D3 visual elements.
-> * Configure data binding with the visual elements.
+> * Configure your visual to process data.
-> * Format data values.

 ## Prerequisites